 A class should have only one reason to change.

-In fact, it has a much broader application throughout the entire system, but since we base on classes and their functions, let’s stick to them.
-Generally, this principle is not about grouping functions into separate classes so that they:
+In fact, it has a much broader application throughout the entire system.
+But, since we base on classes and their functions, let’s stick to them.
+This principle is not about grouping functions into separate classes so that they:

 - operate on the same entity,